Learn how to easily install social media share buttons on your WordPress site, so your visitors can share your content on their social channels.

-There’s a ton of reasons why you would want to add social media buttons to your website – but the most important one is that social sharing links or social share buttons make it easy for everyone to share your content with their peers.
+There are a ton of reasons why you would want to add social media buttons to the WordPress website – but the most important one is that social sharing links or social sharing buttons make it easy for everyone to share their content with their peers on social media platforms.

-Adding them to your website is actually a pretty simple process, as you will see further on.
+Adding social sharing icons to your website is actually a pretty simple process, as you will see further in this tutorial.

-There are two major steps you need to take to add social icons to your site:
+There are two major steps you need to take to add social sharing icons to your WordPress site:

-- Installing Sumo on your WordPress site (using Google Tag Manager),
+- Installing the free WordPress plugin Sumo on your site (using Google Tag Manager),

 - Adding social media sharing links to your site.

 So, let’s get down to action.

 Installing Sumo using Google Tag Manager